Screening for Prostate Cancer

-If DRE yields normal results, following criteria is to be followed:
+If DRE yields normal results, the following criteria is to be followed:

-- For patients who are 50 – 70 years old, normal DRE, and PSA levels below 3 ng/mL, retesting every 1 – 2 years is required
+- For patients who are 50 – 70 years old, normal DRE, and PSA levels are below 3 ng/mL, re-testing every 1 – 2 years is required.

-- After the age of 75, screening option is taken only for a few selected cases
+- After the age of 75, the screening option is taken only for a few selected cases.

 AUA recommends against the prostate-specific antigen (PSA) based screening for prostate cancer in the following groups:

-- Mne who are more than 70 years old
+- Men who are more than 70 years old.

 U.S. Preventive Services Task Force (USPSTF), American College of Physicians, and American Academy of Family Physicians recommend against the prostate-specific antigen (PSA)–based screening for prostate cancer.